metal3d/imgnet-tools/README.md

 You can change the options:

+- `-a` or `--all` to split the whole class list found in SRC directory.
+- `-C` or `--csv-only` will not copy images in destination, only create the CSV files containing filename and classname.
 - `-d` or `--dest` to indicate the destination root directory where will reside "train" and "valid" directory (eg. "data", will create "data/train/pizza" for example)
-- `-f` or `--frac` to a number between .1 and .9 (note that you should use recommanded values: .2 or .3)
+- `-f` or `--frac` to a number between .1 and .9 (note that you should use recommended values: .2 or .3)
 - `-c` or `--classname` to indicate another classname that the source directory name.